Byrnestown: History

+One small success for the commune was the opening of the Byrnestown Provisional School on 4 September 1895.
+However, the Byrnestown commune soon complained that children from the neighbouring Resolute commune were attending their school without contributing to it.
+It was originally housed in a bark humpy, but, through the efforts of Roman Catholic priest Father Michael Joseph McKiernan, it was replaced by a more substantial building.
+It became Byrnestown State School in 1909.
+A second school, Byrnestown Central State School, opened on 20 May 1913, after which the first school was often known as Old Byrnestown School.
+The old school closed in 1931 and its buildings were relocated in 1932 to Wilson Valley.
+In 1938, Byrnestown Central State School was renamed Byrnestown State School.
+It closed on 31 December 1970.
+(Old) Byrnestown State School was on the western side of Gayndah - Mount Perry Road (25.54858°S 151.77670°E).
+Byrnestown (Central) State School was at 28 Byrnes Parade (corner of King George Avenue, 25.52324°S 151.75872°E).

 In October 1895, the Byrnestown committee instituted a system of punishments for any member (or their wife) who criticised their commune or suggested it might not be a success.
 In December 1895, the Queensland Government passed legislation to enable communes to be dissolved and the communal land divided among the members.
 The members of Byrnestown immediately petitioned the Queensland Government to divide their communal land into individual portions.
 In April 1896, 2560 acre of the Byrnestown communal land was divided among 16 of its members, bringing the commune to an end.
 Those members who chose to take up individual land generally succeeded in their enterprise and were described less than two years later in February 1896 as "doing pretty well", suggesting that dissolution of the commune had rid the community of those men unsuited to agriculture or generally disinclined to work.